KQOL (FM)

 KQOL (105.3 FM, "Kool 105.3") is a radio station broadcasting a classic hits music format.
 Licensed to Sleepy Hollow, Wyoming, United States, the station is currently owned by Keyhole Broadcasting, LLC.
+It is owned by Keyhole Broadcasting, LLC, and began broadcasting in 2009.
+KQOL operates as part of a three-station cluster serving the market, which includes sister stations KGCC (99.9 FM) and KXXL (106.1 FM).

+KQOL joined the Keyhole cluster in early 2009, after being sold as a construction permit by Robert Rule.
+Rule owned TV stations in Cheyenne and Laramie at the time.